A little history behind the Swiss in Swiss Steak.

 - Salt and pepper

 - Slice the bottom round into 8 steaks that are roughly 1/2 inch thick.
-Using a meat mallet, tenderize both sides of the steaks until each slice is ¼ inch thick.
+Using a meat mallet, pound both sides of the steaks.
 Season with salt and pepper and set aside.

 - Combine the seasoned breadcrumbs and Parmesan cheese on a plate or in a bowl.
 Take each steak and firmly press into the breadcrumbs coating both sides.
 Shake off any excess.